Klipsch Reference Premiere RP-250S

 Crossover Network: The Klipsch RP-250S surround speaker's crossover network is constructed using extremely high-quality components including top-of-the-line internal wiring, polyester film-type capacitors and an air-core inductor to ensure signal purity and proper driver integration.
 The speaker's enhanced crossover frequencies (1500Hz) offer smoother on-axis and off-axis integration.

 Sealed MDF Enclosure: The Klipsch RP-250S employs an acoustic suspension enclosure for tight accurate bass.
+The sealed enclosure features a MDF cabinet finished with a premium wood-grain polymer veneer and a polymer front baffle.
 The speaker's rigid cabinet offers improved internal cross-bracing to minimize panel vibrations that can color sound.

 Magnetic Grille: The surround loudspeaker features a removable magnetic low-diffraction grille which easily snaps into place over its polymer front baffle.